instructure/instructure-ui/README.md

 ### Local Development with React Storybook

-InstUI uses React Storybook, components are documented as "examples" in each `__tests__` directory within each component.
-React Storybook has some excellent tools for local dev and documentation, including an HCM/background switcher, viewport switchers, action loggers, and many more that may be implemented as we continue to develop this feature.
+The storybook displays component examples, documented via a `.examples.js` file in the `__tests__` directory for each component.

+React Storybook has some excellent tools for local development and documentation, including an HCM/background switcher, viewport switchers, action loggers, and many more that may be implemented as we continue to develop this feature.

 Here's how to use it:

-- `yarn storybook` - runs tests and spins up Storybook on localhost:9001
+- Run `yarn storybook` to spin up the storybook on [localhost:9001](http://localhost:9001)

 Here are some links to some useful Storybook Docs:

 - [Storybook Docs](https://storybook.js.org/basics/introduction/)
 - [Writing Stories](https://storybook.js.org/basics/writing-stories/)
 - [Addons](https://storybook.js.org/addons/addon-gallery/)

+### Sketch Asset Generation

+[Sketch](https://www.sketchapp.com/) assets for each component can be generated from the component examples that are displayed in the storybook.

+In order to import the components into Sketch, you'll need to first install the `asketch2sketch.sketchplugin` by downloading [html-sketchapp](https://github.com/brainly/html-sketchapp/archive/master.zip) and copying the `asketch2sketch.sketchplugin` file into your Sketch `Plugins` directory.

+Then to generate the Sketch assets:

+1. Run `yarn storybook` to spin up the storybook on [localhost:9001](http://localhost:9001)
+1. Run `yarn generate:sketch` to generate a `stories.asketch.json` file.
+1. Once in Sketch, open the "Plugins" menu, select "From *Almost* Sketch to Sketch", and select the `stories.asketch.json` file.

 ### Documentation